Emotional Executive Training

 7. Ask how others see you: There is often a clear and incorrect difference between our self image and how others see us.
 Seek trusted opinions about how others really do see you, this is often a better person than the one we often look through.

 8. Physically connect: In an increasingly virtual world we become necessarily disconnected.
 Old fashioned physical gestures, from eye contact, to hugging tap into our actual innate need to connect.
-Do more, it’s very likely to be welcomed.
+Do more interaction, it’s very likely to be welcomed.

 9. Be kind: Last and by no means least, an old truism but one often forgotten in the increasingly hectic world we live in – small voluntary acts of kindness bring as much happiness as they give to others.
 They help us rise up out of the murky depths of everyday life.